-Double-Take DR for Windows User's Guide Version 7.1.1, Thursday, September 17, 2015
+Double-Take DR for Windows User's Guide Version 7.1.2, Thursday, December 15, 2016

-- Product Updates-Check your service agreement to determine which updates and new releases you may be eligible for.
-Product updates can be obtained from the support web site at http://www.VisionSolutions.com/SupportCentral. - Sales-If you need maintenance renewal, an upgrade license key, or other sales assistance, contact your reseller/distributor or a Vision Solutions sales representative.
-Contact information is available on the Vision Solutions Worldwide Locations and Contacts web page at http://www.VisionSolutions.com/Company/Vision-HA-Locations.aspx. - Technical Support-If you need technical assistance, you can contact CustomerCare.
+Check your service agreement to determine which updates and new releases you may be eligible for.

+If you need maintenance renewal, an upgrade license key, or other sales assistance, contact your reseller/distributor or a Double-Take Software sales representative.

+If you need technical assistance, you can contact CustomerCare.
 All basic configurations outlined in the online documentation will be supported through CustomerCare.
 Your technical support center is dependent on the reseller or distributor you purchased your product from and is identified on your service agreement.
 If you do not have access to this agreement, contact CustomerCare and they will direct you to the correct service provider.
 To contact CustomerCare, you will need your serial number and license key.

-Contact information is available on the Vision Solutions CustomerCare web page at http://www.VisionSolutions.com/Support/Support-Overview.aspx. - Professional Services-Assistance and support for advanced configurations may be referred to a Pre-Sales Systems Engineer or to Professional Services.
-For more information, see the Windows and Linux tab on the Vision Solutions Consulting Services web page at http://www.visionsolutions.com/services-support/services/overview. - Training-Classroom and computer-based training are available.
-For more information, see the Double-Take Product Training web page at http://www.VisionSolutions.com/Services/DT-Education.aspx.
+Assistance and support for advanced configurations may be referred to a Pre-Sales Systems Engineer or to Professional Services.

+Man pages are installed and available on Double-Take Linux servers.
+These documents are bound by the same Double-Take Software license agreement as the software installation.

-This documentation is subject to the following: (1) Change without notice; (2) Furnished pursuant to a license agreement; (3) Proprietary to the respective owner; (4) Not to be copied or reproduced unless authorized pursuant to the license agreement; (5) Provided without any expressed or implied warranties, (6) Does not entitle Licensee, End User or any other party to the source code or source code documentation of anything within the documentation or otherwise provided that is proprietary to Vision Solutions, Inc.; and (7) All Open Source and Third-Party Components ("OSTPC") are provided "AS IS" pursuant to that OSTPC's license agreement and disclaimers of warranties and liability.
+This documentation is subject to the following: (1) Change without notice; (2) Furnished pursuant to a license agreement; (3) Proprietary to the respective owner; (4) Not to be copied or reproduced unless authorized pursuant to the license agreement; (5) Provided without any expressed or implied warranties, (6) Does not entitle Licensee, End User or any other party to the source code or source code documentation of anything within the documentation or otherwise provided that is proprietary to Double-Take Software, Inc.; and (7) All Open Source and Third-Party Components ("OSTPC") are provided "AS IS" pursuant to that OSTPC's license agreement and disclaimers of warranties and liability.

-Vision Solutions, Inc. and/or its affiliates and subsidiaries in the United States and/or other countries own/hold rights to certain trademarks, registered trademarks, and logos.
+Double-Take Software, Inc. and/or its affiliates and subsidiaries in the United States and/or other countries own/hold rights to certain trademarks, registered trademarks, and logos.
 Hyper-V and Windows are registered trademarks of Microsoft Corporation in the United States and/or other countries.
 Linux is a registered trademark of Linus Torvalds. vSphere is a registered trademark of VMware.
 All other trademarks are the property of their respective companies.
 For a complete list of trademarks registered to other companies, please visit that company's website.

-© 2015 Vision Solutions, Inc. All rights reserved.
+© 2016 Double-Take Software, Inc. All rights reserved.